 There are several telling signs of meth use, which can be detected by your actions, reactions, and overall appearance.
-For long-time users, it’s usually more obvious than if you’re new to using the drug.
-Meth is a serious drug that’s not only harmful to you, but to those around you, especially if you’re manufacturing it and/or using it in your home.
+For long-time meth users, it’s usually more obvious than if you’re new to using the drug.
+Methamphetamine is a serious drug that’s not only harmful to you, but to those around you, especially if you’re manufacturing it and/or using it in your home.

 If you’ve used meth, then you know how strong its effect can be.
 Even when taken in small doses, it automatically causes the body to “perk up.”
 But along with these heightened feelings, there are plenty of physical meth use signs that are harmful to your health and well being.
 It’s important to be aware of meth addiction symptoms if you are concerned a loved one may be using.

-Meth can contribute to an increased or irregular heartbeat.
+Methamphetamine can contribute to an increased or irregular heartbeat.
 It can make your blood pressure skyrocket, and can even lead to convulsions, especially, if you’ve suffered an overdose.
 When you think of what goes into making meth, it’s no wonder that it has the negative effects it does on the body.
 Many of the ingredients are labeled toxic or not for ingesting.
 So, why would anyone consider taking meth to begin with if the dangers are so great?
 Also, other signs of methamphetamine abuse include a sudden loss of interest in important parts of your life like relationships, career goals and hobbies to name a few, all get neglected to meth.

 As someone who has used meth or been around someone who’s used, you know all too well how great the high can feel and how easy it is to get addicted to the feeling.
 The rush of euphoria seems well worth it when compared to the risk.
 But once the drug has a hold on you, it’s not up to if you want it or not; an addiction means you have to have it.
 It takes over your decision making.
-Other signs of crystal meth use may include:
+Other signs of crystal meth use in a meth addict may include:

 - Lack of appetite